ibraheemdev/ibraheemca/content/posts/2020-09-11-why-learn-rust.md

 }
 ```

 If you can't do something in safe Rust, you can implement it yourself with `unsafe`.
 However, `unsafe` should be used with caution.
 Abusing it can have unwanted consequences.
+Because of this, Rust forces you to explicitly mark code as unsafe.
+You cannot use an unsafe function in a safe block.
+Many developers even opt to mark there entire project with `![forbid(unsafe_code)]`.

 #### **Rust vs. Dynamic Languages**